January 1, 2012

 John Edelman: No to Knockoffs, Yes to Talent

-John Edelman has revived Design Within Reach by reaching out to a new generation of American designers.
+He has revived DWR by reaching out to a new generation of American design.

 OCCUPATION: Retail executive, design impresario

 When John Edelman came aboard as the president and CEO of Design Within Reach in January 2010—following the sale of his family business, Edelman Leather (“we produced the highest-end material in the world for interior design,” he says), to Knoll International—he found an organization that had lost its way.
 “The company’s original concept was to make authentic modern design accessible—then they just stopped,” he says.
 “We were relying on classics from places like Herman Miller, and if we found a piece we liked, we’d reinterpret it and drop the original vendor,” a habit which brought accusations of plagiarism.